jekku123/react-recipes/README.md

 ## Todo

--Rename brainfarts
+- Rename brainfarts
--State management abstraction
+- State management abstraction
--Custom hooks for form handling and fetching
+- Custom hooks for form handling and fetching
--Decide how to deal with styling without braindamage (use MUI components for all?)
+- Decide how to deal with styling without braindamage (use MUI components for all?)